WICHITA "CABIN COOP"

 Close-up of hardware cloth installation.
 Stapled on after being trimmed to size, and then later sandwiched/secured by the outer framing members.

 Siding going on (ship-lap boards), along with floorboards, and nesting box being fitted.
 Floor is up about 2' from ground, and coop is about 1/3 over the overall 10' front end width.
 Floor is slightly sloped from back to front to allow easier water drainage when hosing/cleaning out (same for the nesting box).
-Note that there is some framing installed for the small chicken door, but I removed it later when I decided to install the sliding door on the inside of the wall, rather than the outside (using screws for construction made mid-building design changes like this a lot easier...).
+Framing for the small chicken door was removed later, when modified the design a bit.

 Siding completed and roof put on.
 Decided to put metal roofing over plywood for strength, weight (help keep coop from blowing over in KS winds), some insulating value, etc. Little $$$, though...